trevclaridge/Drone-Drifters/Design Notes/Misc Ideas.md

 ---

 Drones of Size bigger than 1 take up as many hexes as their size value for the sake of silhouette and targetability.
-You just designate one hex of the footprint to be the front, which is what is used for moving and manuevering.
+You just designate one hex of the footprint to be the front, which is what is used for moving and maneuvering.

 ---